Experience Spring in Stratford!

 - Considered one of Ontario’s oldest markets, the Stratford Farmers’ Market provides year-round local shopping opportunities and over 40 vendors.

-- Stratford’s Sunday Market is the seasonal and outdoor farmers’ market and opens in early May each year.
+- Stratford’s Sunday Market is a seasonal and outdoor farmers’ market and opens in early May each year.

-- Each May to October, Art in the Park Stratford are set up as an open-air market alongside the water on Lakeshore Drive.
+- Each May to October, Art in the Park Stratford is set up as an open-air market alongside the water on Lakeshore Drive.

-- Downtown Stratford has a huge variety of local shops and boutiques within walking distance from one another; these include antique stores, gift shops, hobby stores, clothing and apparel, chocolate, and candy stores.
+- Downtown Stratford has a huge variety of local shops and boutiques within walking distance from one another; these include antique stores, gift shops, hobby stores, clothing and apparel, and chocolate and candy stores.